3 Phases of Liver Detoxification You Must Know About

 Lack of Fiber – fiber feeds beneficial bacteria and their byproducts form stool.
 Lack of fiber can cause loose OR sluggish stool.

 Magnesium Deficiency – so common and often the culprit of sluggish stools.
+Magnesium Malate is a great form of magnesium.
 Could you be deficient in magnesium?

 Food Intolerance – can cause loose OR sluggish stools.